Scope of the workshop

 The workshop will be held on November 8, 2019 in Beijing (China ) at the IEEE ICDM 2019 conference.

-Authors of selected papers will be invited to submit an extended version in a special issue of a journal (to be announced).
+All accepted papers will be published in the IEEE ICDM 2019 Workshop proceedings.
+Moreover, authors of selected papers will be invited to submit an extended version to a special issue of the IEEE Access journal.